Spherical and Semibrick Classifications: Silting-discrete Setting

 \begin{thm} Let $A$ be a silting-discrete $\bC$-algebra.
 Then the following hold. \begin{enumerate} \item \cite{AM} Let $P$ be a presilting complex in $\Kb(\proj A)$.
 Then there exists $P' \in \Kb(\proj A)$ such that $P \oplus P'$ is silting. \item \cite{HaraWemyss} Let $x$ be a semibrick complex in $\Db(\fmod A)$.
 Then there exists $x' \in \Db(\fmod A)$ such that $x \oplus x'$ is an smc. \item \cite{David, AMY} Let $\scrA$ be the heart of a bounded $t$-structure on $\Db(\fmod A)$.
 Then $\scrA$ is algebraic, hence $\scrA \simeq \fmod B$ for some finite dimensional $\bC$-algebra $B$. \end{enumerate} \end{thm}

-It is remarkable that the proofs of the above statements follow the same general strategy as in \S\ref{HW:mainsec}, but (to the best of authors' knowledge) there are no implications among them.
+As remarked in \ref{rem:Dual}, silting and smcs are in some sense dual, but to the best of the authors' knowledge, there are no implications between the statements, or proofs, of (1) and (2) above.

 In the following, let us outline the proof of \ref{silsing discrete classification}\eqref{silsing discrete classification 2}, which is roughly divided into the following two steps. \begin{enumerate} \item[(a)] Find an algebraic heart $\scrA \subset \Db(\fmod A)$ such that $x \in \scrA$. \item[(b)] Find a complex $x'$ which is two-term with respect to the heart $\scrA$ such that $x \oplus x'$ is an smc. \end{enumerate} Step (b) is quite easy, as it uses the following lemma which is a direct consequence of the definition. \begin{lemma} Let $A$ be silting-discrete, $\scrA \subset \Db(\fmod A)$ an algebraic heart, and $B$ an algebra such that $\scrA \simeq \fmod B$.
 Then $B$ is $\tau$-tilting finite.
 In particular, by \ref{thm Asai}, any semibrick $x \in \scrA$ can be completed into an smc that is two-term with respect to $\scrA$. \end{lemma}